omar-florez/scratch_mlp/docs/index.md

 back-propagation technique responsible for updating trainable parameters.
 Let’s see the internal functioning of a neural network using LEGO modules, one brick at a time:

+We will explain in detail the below figure along this article.
+In the meantime, the reader may find interesting how modular a neural network is:

+- Input X feeds the topology with raw data that is stored in a matrix in which observations are rows and dimensions are columns
+- The neural network weights W1 map input X to a different space h1.
+Weights W1 form then a linear kernel
+- To control numbers go out of range, we scale the values in h1 to 0-1 using a Sigmoid function

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")

-- Input X is raw data that is stored in a matrix in which observations are rows and dimensions are columns
-- We can map this input to a different space h1 using network weights W as a linear kernel
-- To avoid that numbers go out of range, we scale the values to 0-1 using a Sigmoid function

-So far this operation is only a general linear system and doesn’t have the capacity to model non-linear interactions.
+At this point these operations only compute a general linear system and doesn’t have the capacity to model non-linear interactions.
-This changes when we stack one more layer adding depth to the topology (hence the name of deep learning models).
-And we are finally ready for the
+This changes when we stack one more layer adding more depth to the modular structure (hence the name of deep learning models).
-Softmax block to transform the hidden layer values into a multinomial probability of k states, one for each class.
+Finally, a Softmax module transform the resulting hidden layer values into a multinomial probability of k states, one for each class.

 ## Concrete Example: Learning the XOR Function